 Summary of achieved sample size

-The achieved sample size for the UK Labour Force Survey (LFS) during January to March 2021 (JM21), was 82,015 individuals in 37,098 households.
-Please note that there were no NHS households in this period.
-Compared with the previous quarter, Quarter 4 (Oct to Dec 2020), this represents an increase of 10.1% in household interviews and an increase of 9.6% in achieved person interviews.
+The achieved sample size for the UK Labour Force Survey (LFS) during Quarter 2 (Apr to June) 2020 was 69,733 individuals in 30,093 households.
+There were no NHS households in this period.
+Compared with the previous quarter, Quarter 1 (Jan to Mar) 2020, this represents a decrease of 9.7% in household interviews and a decrease of 10.5% in achieved person interviews.

 Summary of response rates